WIP revision of one of the flight boards

 chips like the TI CC1101, and shopping for >1W amplifiers that we could

-(presumably?) use with a HAM license.
+(presumably?) use with a HAM license

 In the end, we decided it would be too impractical to do anything other than just change the mid-airframe panels to be E-glass, a class of fiberglass transparent to radio, and use an off-the-shelf monopole antenna.

 We also added LTE to the rocket, because we found that our launch side had reception when we were launching BZB.
+I also found out that cell phones

 System Design